jonathan-imanu/Opportune/README.md

 - Data Scientist
 - Machine Learning Engineer

+Every 2 hours, Opportune will update this [Google Sheet](https://docs.google.com/spreadsheets/d/1Zr8g0dNSZ3Ty1LCo_NL4CNLRcFSjKfUt7sM1STkyfzQ/edit?gid=0#gid=0) with the latest internship listings.

 ## 🕒 Automation

-Opportune runs automatically every 2 hours using GitHub Actions.
-It updates this [Google Sheet](https://docs.google.com/spreadsheets/d/1Zr8g0dNSZ3Ty1LCo_NL4CNLRcFSjKfUt7sM1STkyfzQ/edit?gid=0#gid=0) with the latest internship listings.
+Originally, I planned to run Opportune automatically  using GitHub Actions.
+However, this approach (and potentially other remote solutions) leads to [CHALLENGE](https://github.com/tomquirk/linkedin-api?tab=readme-ov-file#i-keep-getting-a-challenge) exceptions from the LinkedIn API.
+This issue is likely due to the difference in IP addresses between the GitHub Actions server and your local machine where you access LinkedIn.
+To resolve this, Opportune is run on my local machine using cron.

 ## Make your own spreadsheet